 Is our experience helping or hurting us with this initiative?

 Sometimes a little bit of experience is a bad thing.
 We know just enough that we might not want to see that we’re limiting ourselves by not asking for help.
-Other times, the experience is ideal in helping a new project get off the ground.
+Other times, the experience is ideal for helping a new project get off the ground.
 Explore whether your company’s experience is helping or interfering with your new customer retention strategy.